jb753/turbigen/src/turbigen2/CLI.md

 3. Apply `--set` overrides.
 4. Build the `Config` (strict: unknown keys and missing required fields raise).
 5. `config.design()` — returns a `Machine`, stores nothing.
-6. Print the machine tables to stdout.
+6. Log the machine tables, as every other stage logs what it produced.
 7. If `-o` was given: create the directory, write the resolved config to `config.yaml`, and tee diagnostics to `log_turbigen2.txt`.
 8. Exit 0.